NoroffFEU/development-platforms/case-study-azure-devops.md

 One of the weaknesses is the cost for larger organizations that need additional service and support or have really large teams.
 It's also a bit complex to the new DevOps so there might be a steep learning curve to be able to use Azure DevOps and to be able to use all that is available.
 Also, if you are new to the system of Azure DevOps it can come across as a bit confusing or cluttered when it comes to the user experience.

 Azure DevOps is highly customizable, but this can lead to a lack of standardization across projects and teams, making it more difficult to manage and maintain the platform.

+1. Can be complex, especially for organizations that are new to DevOps or are unfamiliar with Microsoft technologies.
+2. Highly customizable, but this can lead to a lack of standardization across projects and teams, making it more difficult to manage and maintain the platform.
+3. Expensive, especially for organizations that require additional services or support, or that have large teams.
+4. Can be challenging to integrate with other tools and systems, especially if they are not from Microsoft or are not cloud-based.
+5. The user experience of Azure DevOps can be confusing or cluttered, especially for users who are new to the platform or have limited experience with similar tools.
+6. Azure DevOps may not be able to scale to meet the needs of very large organizations, especially those with large teams and complex software development pipelines.
+7. Some features that are commonly used in software development may not be available in Azure DevOps, or may require additional tools or services to be used.

 ## **Pricing**